waterdrops0/nouncillors-contracts/README.md

 ## Smart Contract Overview

-The Nouncil Protocol is comprised of two main components: Nouncillors and the DAO.
+Nouncil Protocol is comprised of two primary components: Nouncillors and the DAO.
 The suite of smart contracts grants full access to the membership whitelist and the generative art that drives the protocol.

 ## Contracts